 Let’s get started with Newborn positioning!

 As an educator, I like to ask new wearers to pick up their baby and observe baby’s natural position both while being lifted and once settled upright in their arms.
 Note baby’s natural spine, knee and hip position.
 Baby has been in it’s mother’s womb for almost ten months curled up in a fetal position (also known as a fetal tuck).
 The natural curveature of the spine is shaped as a “C” and knees and hips have been flexed.
 This position reduces pressure on the spine and hips as well as being the optimal position for the spine and hips to develop.
 Once baby is born, it will take months for baby’s natural position to uncurl and change while the spine develops secondary curves and the muscles begin to grow and strengthen.
-Therefore, follow your newborn’s cues and know this is the most natural, ergonomic and comfortable position for your baby to be in!
+Therefore, follow your newborn’s cues and know this is the most natural, ergonomic and comfortable position for your baby to be in! **Please note that the reference to the “C” curve is for baby’s back.
+This does not include the head which should NEVER be tucked towards the chin.
+Chin should always be up and NOT tucked downwards.
+Baby’s airway is like a straw and if the chin is tucked downards, it compromised their airway.
+This applies to holding baby, wearing baby and when baby is in a carrier or other baby equipment.
+Please refer to our blog article on safety for more information!

 A newborn’s natural physiological instinct is the fetal tuck.
 At this age, their leg spread is as wide as their pelvis, legs are flexed with knees higher than bum.
 Spine is curled gently in a C shape.
 As babies grow and develop, their hips will naturally open and you will see more of the typical spread squat position also known as the “M” position where the knees are higher than the bum and spread outwards.
 The “M” position is still described as the seat position with a newborn but the “spread” is much tighter than with an older baby.
 All babies are different, therefore natural positions for each baby do vary slightly.
 Do not force or hyper extend baby’s knees and hips.
 Remember to follow your baby’s cues by observing their natural position.